-Sitting of Essential Public Facilities
+6. Element for Siting of Essential Public Facilities

-The city recognizes its obligation to cooperate in the sitting of public facilities of a regional, state, or nationwide nature.
+The city recognizes its obligation to cooperate in the siting of public facilities of a regional, state, or nationwide nature.
 Mossyrock will do this through active involvement with the Lewis County Planned Growth Committee and the Countywide Planning Policies.
+Nothing in this plan shall be interpreted as precluding the siting of Essential Public Facilities.

+a.
 Coordination

 The city will make every effort to meet the regional coordination requirements of the Growth Management Act.
-The city will review the plans and regulations of adjacent jurisdiction to meet consistency requirements.
-Inter-local agreements will be maintained with other jurisdiction to coordinate development standards and cover situations when transportation impacts created by new or expanded public or private development activities are anticipated to have inter-jurisdictional consequences.
+The city will review the plans and regulations of adjacent jurisdictions to meet consistency requirements.
+Inter-local agreements will be maintained with other jurisdictions to coordinate development standards and cover situations when transportation impacts created by new or expanded public or private development activities are anticipated to have inter-jurisdictional consequences.